yafiakhtar/yafiakhtar/README.md

 cs & math @penn state

-every repo has a "why i made this" section. check it out.
+every repo has a "*why i made this*" section. check it out.

 ⚽ 🧗🏽‍♂️ 🏃 🏊‍♂️ 🎮 📖 🔢